 I cannot hide the fact that our combined income is higher than average, but back in 2010, my fiance and I started with a one-income salary of $31,000 (~$15 per hour).
 The struggle is real and we know how it feels!

 Most of our wealth today is not because we saved every little penny we earned in the past.
 I honestly cannot imagine doing that!
-Yes, it became easier to save money as our combined incomes grew, but most of our wealth today comes from the investments we consistently purchased over seven years ago.
+Yes, it became easier to save money as our combined incomes grew, but most of our savings today come from the investments we consistently purchased over a decade ago.
 I also cannot hide the fact that we also got a little lucky with the strong stock markets since the last recession!

 Though I am a HUGE fan of making money work for you, this post isn’t about amassing your wealth through savings and investing.
 You can learn more about how to invest for dummies here.

 Today, I want to give you tips on how to save money fast on a low income or how to live well on one income.